 - The Promotion and Disciplinary Branch was responsible for the establishment of the Promotion Board and Disciplinary Board in ministries and federal agencies.
 This branch also reviewed and recorded the Annual Confidential Report of about 3,800 officers in 50 schemes of service.

-- The Common-users Service Branch was responsible for the management of recruitment, placement, transfer and training of officers under the Common-users Service which covered Administrative Services, Works Officer Service and the Clerical Services.
+- The Common-users Service Branch was responsible for the management of recruitment, placement, transfer and training of officers under the Common-users Service which covered Administrative Services, Works Officer Service, and Clerical Services.

-To strengthen the administrative system, a building located about eight miles from Port Dickson town was rented by the Government as atraining centre for the administrative officers in September 1959.
-In the early stage of its establishment, the place was known as Training Hall for Government Officers and was administrated under The FederalEstablishment Office.
-The institution that was equipped with 16 bedrooms furnished with bathrooms and toilets was run as residence training centre concept.
-The first Principal of the institution was B.W.B Chapman while Mr. Abdul Majid Bin Mohd Yusoff was the first local officer appointed to be the Principal of the Training Hall in 1962.
-The objective of this institute was to train the administrative officers (Division I & II) in the area of land, finance, office management and local government administration.
-Training was also given to the young officers such as MCS officers, MAS and State Administrative Officers.
+To strengthen the administrative system, in September 1959, the Government rented a building located about eight miles from Port Dickson town as a training centre for the administrative officers.
+In the early stage of its establishment, the place was known as Training Hall for Government Officers and was administrated under The Federal Establishment Office.
+The institution that was equipped with 16 bedrooms and furnished with bathrooms and toilets was run as residential training centre.
+The first Principal of the institution was B.W.B Chapman while Mr. Abdul Majid Bin Mohd Yusoff became the first local officer appointed as the Principal of the Training Hall in 1962.
+The objective of this institute was to train the administrative officers (Division I & II) in the area of land, finance, office management, and local government administration.
+Training was also provided to the young officers, such as MCS officers, MAS, and State Administrative Officers.
 The courses were conducted in the classroom only.

-In addition to the major functions performed by the three Divisions, the administration of staff, inter-division coordination and the department’s finances were managed by the General AdministrationDivision.
-In 1976, the Government Officers’ Record Centre which was formerly part of the Service Division, was taken out and placed under the General Administration Division to ensure the smooth running of its operations.
-Later, the Government Officers’ Record Centre was reorganised in line with the emphasis on developments in information andcommunication technology at the time, and its name changed to Information Technology Division.
+The General Administration Division In addition to the major functions performed by the three Divisions, the administration of staff, inter-division coordination and the department’s finances were managed by the General Administration Division.
+In 1976, the Government Officers’ Record Centre, which was formerly part of the Service Division, was taken out and placed under the General Administration Division to ensure the smooth running of its operations.
+Later, the Government Officers’ Record Centre was reorganised in line with the emphasis on development in information and communication technology (ICT) at that time, and its name changed to Information Technology Division.

 - Hits: 7479